lm3nitro/Projects/Netflow/Cisco Netflow.md

 ### Scope:

 In this lab, I will demonstrate the process of configuring NetFlow on a Cisco IOS router, detailing how to enable and monitor network flows to gain insights into traffic patterns.
-Additionally, we will explore how to set up and interact with a NetFlow server to centralize and analyze the exported flow data, allowing us to identify bandwidth usage, monitor application performance, and troubleshoot network issues like bottlenecks.
+This includes configuring the router to export flow data, setting up a NetFlow collector, and analyzing flow metrics to interpret traffic trends, which is critical for network monitoring and security.

 ### Tools and Technology